arjun-esguerra/HMC-Boarding-Tool/README.md

 # HMC Boarding Tool

-This tool is used quicken the process of onboarding and offboarding a user's O365 & Active Directory account at HMC Architects.
+This is a GUI tool developed to quicken the process of onboarding and offboarding a user's O365 & Active Directory account at HMC Architects.

 ## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* Java JDK 22 (included in package)
+* Access to Microsoft Graph SDK (configured in Azure Admin Center)
-* ex.
-Windows 10
+* Tested on Windows 11 (Version 10.0.22631 Build 22631)

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* Download .zip folder and extract contents to the Program Files folder in the C drive.
+Final file path should be: C:\Program Files\hmcboarding
+* Create a shortcut of the hmcboarding.exe and place it anywhere you would like to run it.
+Alternatively, run it directly from the folder.

-### Executing program
+### Instructions

 * How to run the program
 * Step-by-step bullets